7edd/my-home/src/site/notes/Stress.md

 - Selye defined stress as a ‘nonspecific response of the body o any demand’ demands can be physiological or psychological

 - He also explained how stress and health were biochemically linked, and that chronic stress created physiological illness when the endocrine system became exhausted in his general adaptation syndrome theory

+# Models of Stress
+## Stress as a response - general adaption syndrome